nivek45/nivek45/README.md

 ***Hello!!!***

-I'm a technology student fascinated by programming and AI

 **About me**

-- 🎓 Technology Student | Strong Communication & Teamwork Skills 💬🤝
+- 🎓 Technology Student fascinated by programming and AI 🤖

 - 🚀 Automatic Admission to ADS via the AMS Model, with future plans for Software Engineering 🎯👨‍💻